 Well, it depends on where you’d like to be strong.
 There is a ton of research into this range of motion debate and here is what you ultimately need to know:

-If you want to get stronger in full range of motion exercises, then you need to train the full range of motion (ROM).
+If you want to get stronger in the full range of motion exercises/movements, then you need to train the full range of motion (ROM).